CAPLTER/caplter-research-protocols/ESCA/ESCA_Protocol_Tablet.md

 * At desert sites, rocky conditions may prevent sampling at preferred locations - suitable location near to the preferred spot should be located.

 * The preferred sampling locations at urban sites are rarely accessible, and, as at desert sites, a suitable location near to the preferred location should be identified (note this system breaks down considerably given the habitat of many urban sites (e.g., houses, driveways, etc); in those instances, collect samples whenever possible striving to capture best the diversity of soil conditions at the site).
-Further, it may not be possible to collect four 1" cores at urban sites due to extensive irrigation, limited access to the plot (e.g., access to only one of several yards), etc. In those situations, collect as many 1" cores as possible, again striving to cover the diversity o soil types and cover at the site.
+Further, it may not be possible to collect four 1" cores at urban sites due to extensive irrigation, limited access to the plot (e.g., access to only one of several yards), etc. In those situations, collect as many 1" cores as possible, again striving to cover the diversity of soil types and cover at the site.
 At some locations, it may not be possible to collect any 1" cores due to the aforementioned conditions.

 * Record the location where cores were collected.
 Ideally, the location of each position should be recorded with the tablet.
 As a backup, the location can be described in the soil core location description boxes (see next step).